gerritjvv/fun-utils/README.md

 ## star-channel

-The best way to handle concurrency is with no blocking and sending off messages to queues, but there are some cases where you want to wait for a value to come back .e.g reading from a file, and the architecture is simpler or does not allow for sending off a method that eventually will get called.
+The best way to handle concurrency is with no blocking and sending off messages to queues.

+There are also some cases where you want to wait for a value to come back .e.g reading from a file, or ensure that the calling order is respected.

 There is also a need to only block on a certain key, i.e. lets say we have a map of files that we write to, there are two points on concurrency concern, one is the modification of the map, and the other is the writing to the files.